 This 10 minute video is an excellent look at men’s bespoke fashion:

 1930s Summer Suits

 Palm Beach suits (brand name as well as a general title for summer suits) made of a blend of cotton and mohair with an open weave featured single-breasted jackets (dark or light) with notch lapels.
-Other summer suit fabrics were seersucker, shantung silk, rayon blends or linen.
+Other summer suit fabrics were seersucker, shantung silk, rayon blends, and linen.
 Tan gabardine was the preferred summer suit fabric for most middle-class men.
-It was heavier than the tropical fabrics yet tailored well for a refined business suit.
-Gaberdine trousers could equally pair with a polo shirt for a casual afternoon.
+It was heavier than the tropical fabrics, yet tailored well for a refined business suit.
+Gabardine trousers could pair equally as well with a polo shirt for a casual afternoon.

 Stripe suits came in a variety of suit jacket styles from with bold or faint lines, dot or fleck lines, thin chalk stripes, or shadowy chalk stripes.
 Choosing a stripe style was a matter of aesthetics.
 Thin stripes elongated a shorter man, while thicker stripes made a thin man appear less fragile.
 Everyone wanted the Superman look, and the right striped suit could help make that happen.

 Americans had a more casual take on summer fashion than their UK friends.
 Summer yachting or captain suits were mismatched sets of navy jackets were worn over white or ivory trousers.
 This is a fun look usually characterized by yacht or cruise passengers in the Golden Age of Hollywood movies.

 Men’s suit jackets could be made into sportier sports coats as well.
 Sports coats featured a sewn on belted back with pleats at the shoulder, belt, or both for ample movement.
 Sports coats came in more color choices than plain business suits.
 In the mid-’30s, gabardine coats came in a full range of golden tans, blues, browns, light grey, and ivory.
 Green and burgundy, although less common, added some more color to the earthy palette.